XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

 1. In your `rippled.cfg` file:

     a.
-Uncomment the following section and add either the [Testnet or Devnet address](xref: xrp-testnet-faucet.md) (this example uses the Testnet address):
+To connect to the [Testnet](xref: xrp-testnet-faucet.md), uncomment the following section and add:

         [ips]
-        r.altnet.rippletest.net 51235
+        s.altnet.rippletest.net 51233

     b.
+To connect to the [Devnet](xref: xrp-testnet-faucet.md), uncomment the following section and add:

+        [ips]
+        s.devnet.rippletest.net 51233

+    c.
 Comment out the following section, as follows:

         # [ips]
         # r.ripple.com 51235

 2. In your `validators.txt` file: